 - Technical and Financial Guide to EHR Implementation (AMA, 2007).

 - Policies and Procedures for the Electronic Medical Practice (AMA, January 2010).
 Addendum, July 2010.

 - ADA Practical Guide to HIPAA Compliance: Privacy and Security Kit (ADA, March 2010).

 - HIPAA Plain & Simple: A Health Care Professional’s Guide to Achieve HIPAA and HITECH Compliance 2nd Edition), Forewords by Louis W. Sullivan, M.D. and David Brailer, M.D., Ph.D (AMA, 2011).

 - EHR Implementation: A Step-by-Step Guide for the Medical Practice (2nd Edition) (AMA, 2012).

 - HIPAA Plain & Simple: After the Final Rule (3rd Edition), Foreword by Louis W. Sullivan, M.D.
 (AMA, 2014).

-Ed and his colleagues at HIPAA, LLC offer at www.HIPAA.com an online HIPAA and HITECH Act privacy and security training course for covered entities and business associates.
-This course is accredited for CME by the American Medical Association (AMA) and for CEU by AHIMA, PAHCOM, and AAPC.
+Ed and his colleagues at HIPAA, LLC offered at www.HIPAA.com an online HIPAA and HITECH Act privacy and security training course for covered entities and business associates.
+This course was accredited for CME by the American Medical Association (AMA) and for CEU by AHIMA, PAHCOM, and AAPC.
 This course was developed in a partnership with the AMA.